HomeContactsSite Map

 How far in advance will I be booked?

-Performances are generally booked six to eight weeks in advance and, providing we know your schedule, can be built around your other professional activities.
+Programs are generally booked three to six weeks in advance and, providing we know your schedule, can be built around your other professional activities.
 Occasionally you will be called at the last moment to fill in for a cancellation.
-Directions, contact names, and other details will be sent to you in plenty of time before each performance.
+Directions, contact names, and other details will be sent to you in plenty of time before each program.

 Is there an opportunity for me to meet and talk with other musicians who work for MFAS to exchange ideas and experiences?